-Importantly, no matter how much cheaper or more bespoke a local solution is, it still needs to be a high-quality piece of technology that solves the customer’s needs.
+Importantly, no matter how much cheaper or more bespoke a local solution is, it still needs to be a compelling technology solution that addresses the customer’s needs.
 Fortunately, we believe Asia tech firms increasingly offer comparable or superior software products to their foreign counterparts.

 Building supply-chain resilience

 Though the scale of the region’s supply and demand has the potential to make Asia more resilient to external factors, the US-China trade war and the COVID-19 pandemic have highlighted the urgency of addressing these types of risks.
-In response, Chinese companies are increasingly relocating manufacturing to smaller Asian economies to help make their domestic tech hardware industries more resilient.
+Chinese companies are increasingly relocating manufacturing to smaller Asian economies to help complement their domestic tech production and make supply more resilient.

-This transition began as Chinese manufacturing labor was becoming more expensive, growing at an average of 14% annually for the last decade.6 In recent years, the shift was significantly accelerated by the US-China trade war, which made 37% of China-based companies consider moving supply chains to other Asian countries.7 Finally, for many companies, the COVID-19 era has reaffirmed the need to diversify the location of their supply chains.
-We believe this growing trend will help make local Asia tech industries more stable than their US competitors.
+This transition began as Chinese manufacturing labor was becoming more expensive, growing at an average of 14% annually for the last decade.7 In recent years, the shift was significantly accelerated by the US-China trade war, which made 37% of China-based companies consider moving supply chains to other Asian countries.8 Finally, for many companies, the COVID-19 era has reaffirmed the need to diversify the location of their supply chains.
+We believe this growing trend will help broaden the opportunities for local Asia tech industries.

-These local Asia tech firms are experiencing growth that we believe will continue long after the crisis through expanding digitisation and the advancement of AI, machine learning and connected devices.
+We believe local for local is a theme that is in its early innings and the progress of local Asia tech companies is part of a bigger multiyear trend in tech.
+These local Asia tech firms are experiencing growth that we believe could continue long after the COVID-19 crisis through expanding digitization and the advancement of AI, machine learning, and connected devices.

-Though the world is a distinctly uncertain place in the COVID-19 era, Asia remains a massive and growing opportunity set with the majority of potential global demand for technology.
-Asia tech companies are proactively adapting to the new environment, with consistent support from their governments.
+Importantly, Asia is home to more than half of humanity and contains many developing countries.
+It remains a massive and growing opportunity set with the majority of potential global demand for technology.
+The region’s tech companies are proactively adapting to the new environment, with consistent support from their governments.
 We believe these local firms will increasingly meet this demand with compelling solutions for their local markets.